tbergeron/ThinAir/README.md

 #### Project status: **Ready for development** [![Build Status](https://secure.travis-ci.org/Brainpad/ThinAir.png?branch=master)](http://travis-ci.org/tbergeron/ThinAir)

 ***
+#### Update 2012-08-19
+Tests are now working again, everything is back to normal.
+Welcome to ThinAir 0.3.x!

 ##### Update 2012-08-16
 ThinAir finally has a npm package!
 See installation instructions for more details.
 Tests aren't working since I'll have to tweak them to adapt to the new package structure.
 It shouldn't take long.